 Along with our early inclination to make things, and the allure of getting lost in nature, we discovered a shared appreciation of the design and lifestyle philosophy of the Arts and Crafts movement that began in the late 19th century.
 The importance of bringing the out of doors, inside resonates with us.
 That a table is crafted to encourage conversation and connection, is as it should be.
 In particular, we are drawn to the charming details and intimate proportions of American Craftsman style architecture, furniture, and decorative objects which emphasize originality, simplicity of form, local natural materials, and the visibility of handicraft.
 These same founding principles are evidenced in my jewelry designs and the way we produce our jewelry.

-We are metalsmiths, and we use time honored metalsmithing techniques to make our jewelry.
+We use time honored metalsmithing techniques to make our jewelry.
 I carve my original designs by hand in wax, and cast them in our family run studio outside Portland, OR.
-The subtle imperfections and organic nature that lost wax casting can produce are what we are after; evidence that our pieces originate in our heads and hearts, and have been made by our own hands.
+The organic nature that lost wax casting can produce is what we are after; evidence that our pieces originate in our heads and hearts, and have been made by our own hands.
 Our aim is to avoid the sterile, machine made look, and instead infuse warmth and genuineness into our creations.

 Our jewelry is solidly constructed, and if it ever were to break, it can be repaired by us or your local jeweler.
 We use jewelry quality metals, and all connections are soldered permanently closed preventing the connections from coming apart with regular wear.